rancher/fleet-docs/docs/cli/fleet-cli/fleet_apply.md

 ```
   -b, --bundle-file string                     Location of the raw Bundle resource yaml
+      --bundle-creation-max-concurrency int    Number of concurrent routines to create bundles (default 4)
       --cacerts-file string                    Path of custom cacerts for helm repo
       --commit string                          Commit to assign to the bundle
   -c, --compress                               Force all resources to be compress